 When I talked to product managers, they recommended building work experience or getting a product management internship to break into the field.
 Then I met startup founders at a networking event and decided to help them out.

-It was important for me to find a part-time training course that would allow me to work on my side project while taking the class.
+It was important for me to find a part-time course that would allow me to work on my side project while taking the class.
 It turned out to be a great strategy, as I was also able to apply lessons from the class into the real project I was working on.

 Financially, Product School was the most affordable option in the market for me.